utessel/mycloud/README.md

 That file will trigger a download of "uImage":

-To get this, get the GPL Sources from WD and compile the kernel.
+To get this, get the GPL Sources from WD.
+Install a cross compiler:
+sudo apt-get install g++-4.7-arm-linux-gnueabihf

+export ARCH=armhf
+export

+compile the kernel:
+install

+If you need a working busybox: use build-sys.sh